hyperledger/aries-rfcs/features/0434-outofband/README.md

 ### States

-The state machines for the sender and receiver are a bit odd for the out of band protocol because of it being a single message protocol with a response from a different protocol.
+The state machines for the sender and receiver are a bit odd for the out of band protocol because it consists of a single message that kicks of a co-protocol and ends when evidence of the co-protocol's launch is received, in the form of some response.
 In the following state machine diagrams we generically describe the response message from the *receiver* as being a DIDComm message without associating the message with a specific protocol.

 The *sender* state machine is as follows: